Off-Label Prescribing of Medications for COVID-19

 2. Indicate on the prescription a telephone number at which the dispensing authority (e.g., pharmacist) may reach the health care provider to address questions relative to dose and treatment.

 3. Document in the associated patient's medical record that the specific risks and benefits of the off-label treatment were discussed with the patient.

 4. Document in the associated patient's medical record the clinical rationale for the off-label prescribing, citing:

 a.
-At least one (1) peer-reviewed article that justifies the clinical decision for the off-label prescribing, in the event that the FDA publishes such guidance; or
+At least one peer-reviewed article that justifies the clinical decision for the off-label prescribing, in the event that the FDA publishes such guidance.

 b.
-Applicable FDA guidance justifying the clinical decision for the off-label prescribing, in the event that the FDA publishes such guidance.
+Applicable FDA guidance justifying the clinical decision for the off-label prescribing, in the even that the FDA publishes such guidance.

-C. This Part does not apply to physicians licensed to practice medicine in the state of Rhode Island pursuant to R.I.
-Gen. Laws Chapter 5-37, who are board certified in the American Board of Medical Specialties (ABMS) specialties of Infectious Disease and/or Critical Care.
+C. This Part does not apply to physicians, licensed to practice medicine in the state of Rhode Island pursuant to Title 5, Chapter 37 of the R.I.
+Gen. Laws, who are board certified in the American Board of Medical Specialties (ABMS) specialties of Infectious Disease and/or Critical Care.

 |Title||216||Department of Health|

 |Type of Filing||Adoption|

 Limit off-label prescribing to treat and/or prevent COVID-19 absent peer-reviewed justification or FDA guidance.